home-assistant/home-assistant.io/source/_integrations/go2rtc.markdown

 {% include integrations/config_flow.md %}

-If you are running Home Assistan with
+If you are running Home Assistant with

 - {% term "Home Assistant Operating System" %}
 - {% term "Home Assistant Supervised" %}
 - {% term "Home Assistant Container" %}

 than the go2rtc binary is already preinstalled in the container and the config flow will pick it automatically.